futurewei-cloud/velero-plugin-fksdr/README.md

 ## Examples

-To run with the example plugins, do the following:
+To run with the fksdr plugins, do the following:

 1. Run `velero backup-location create  default --provider file` Optional: `--config bucket:<your-bucket>,prefix:<your-prefix>` to configure a bucket and/or prefix directories.
 2. Run `velero snapshot-location create example-default --provider example-volume-snapshotter`